 Contact your local New Jersey county or municipal government office for more information.
 We also advise you to speak to a lawyer or accountant for legal or tax advice.

 Federal Business Licenses and Permits

 You can get a business license by applying with the correct licensing and regulatory agency for your business.
 Business licensing requirements depend on your business’s activity and location (zoning requirements).

-If your business conducts activities that are regulated by the federal government, you will need to apply for the appropriate industry-specific licenses and permits.
-Some of these businesses include a general contractor license, electrical contractors, professional engineers, child care centers, etc.
+If your business conducts activities that are regulated by the federal government, you will need to apply for the appropriate business license or permit.

 Firearms, ammunition, and explosives

 Fish and wildlife

 Radio and television broadcasting